Singapore announces opening date for Jewel Changi Airport

 (CNN) — The wait is finally over for travelers who frequently fly into Singapore's Changi Airport.

-More than five years since revealing plans for the airport's stunning new addition, officials have announced that the "Jewel Changi Airport" complex will open to travelers on April 17.
+More than five years since revealing plans for the airport's stunning new addition, officials have announced that the "Jewel Changi Airport" complex will open to the public on April 17.

 With its "delicate" latticework of glass panels framed in steel, the distinctive doughnut-shaped Jewel is first and foremost a central hub, connecting three of Changi Airport's current four terminals.